nbeversl/urtext_docs/README.md

 Node list ## The Node List

 Every project maintains a list of all its nodes.
 The Node List is automatically written to a built-in file-level dynamic node.
-(See "Dynamic Nodes" for more information).
+(See [Dynamic Nodes](#dynamic-nodes) for more information).